grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 also known as Koenig lookup](https://en.cppreference.com/w/cpp/language/adl).

-(\*) Note, iterator could be just raw pointer (`int*`) and it's implementation defined where or not this is the case.
+(\*) Note, iterator could be just raw pointer (`int*`) and it's implementation defined (?) where or not iterator is inside std.
 Meaning the code above is not portable (across different implementations of STL).

 #### why STL is using `::std::move` everywhere?